-(39) (40-44) Physical development means the acquisition of fine and gross motor
+(39) (40-44) Physical development means the acquisition of fine and gross motor skills involved in functional movement.
+Physical development includes vision, hearing and health status.

 (40) (41 45) Priorities means a family's choice for the focus of early intervention services as well as for the ways in which early intervention services will be incorporated into the family's day-to-day organization, routine and planning.
 (41) (42 46) Qualified means that a person meets state certification, licensing, credentialing, registration, or other comparable requirements for the area in which he or she is providing early intervention services, or, in the absence of such approved or recognized requirements, meets the Department of Developmental Services or California Department of Education requirements.
 Qualified personnel who provide early intervention services include specifically include but are not limited to those listed in Subchapter 2.
 Vendorization, Article 3, those listed in Section §54342 of these regulations, and ophthalmologists; optometrists; orientation specialists; pediatricians; psychologists; special educators; and speech and language pathologists.